Living cost in Japan based on actuals. Prices and tips on ways to minimise the cost. Enjoy life in Japan with less money worry.

 If you ever need to see a doctor or go to the hospital, you will present the card at reception.
 With this card, 97% of your medical costs will be covered.
 You will pay the remaining 3% of the costs.

 International students are usually Non-Taxpayers in Japan.
 This means that the monthly fee is kept to a minimum.
-However, it depends on the region you live in and we advise it is about ¥1,900.
-The monthly fee can be paid by direct debit if you have a bank account in Japan.
-Otherwise, you can pay at the local public office or any convenient stores using pay-in slips.
+However, the fee depends on the region you live in.
+It is approximately ¥1,900 per person.
+You can pay the monthly fee by direct debit if you have a bank account in Japan.
+Otherwise, settle the payment at the local public office or any convenient stores using pay-in slips.

 Gas, Electricity and Water costs vary by region.